The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

 as an alternative to immediate prosecution, the Serious Fraud Office (SFO) may agree a deferred prosecution agreement (DPA) with a corporate entity, for more information, see Checklist: Deferred Prosecution Agreements entered into to date—checklist as well as Practice Notes: Deferred prosecution agreements, Terms and content of a DPA and DPAs in practice

-as happened in the case of Glenrothes (Brand–Rex) (see below), a civil recovery settlement could be agreed
+as happened in the case of Glenrothes (Brand–Rex) (see below), a civil recovery settlement could be agreed between the prosecutor

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.